This post was updated to reflect new compliance deadlines announced by the CFPB on June 25, 2024.

 Three deadlines for CFPB 1071 rule compliance

 The earliest reporters are those that have originated at least 2,500 small business loans covered by the rule in 2022 and at least 2,500 in 2023.
-These financial institutions must begin data collection in October 2024 and continue through the end of the year.
-The data collected between October and December 2024 needs to be reported by June 1, 2025.
-During 2025, this type of institution needs to collect data for the entire year and report it by June 1, 2026.
+These financial institutions must begin data collection in July 2025 and continue through the end of the year, based on the CFPB's announced updated timeline.
+The data collected needs to be reported by June 1, 2026.
 For following years, lenders must collect data for the full year and report it by the following June 1.

 We can help you navigate 1071 deadlines and compliance.
 In addition to our 1071 resource page for lenders, which has updated information to help prepare for the new requirements, Abrigo’s Loan Origination Software will have all required data fields in a borrower-facing collection form, access to pre-built reports, and the ability to export for CFPB reporting.
 Your financial institution can comply with 1071 while streamlining the origination process and ongoing customer management while working with a trusted partner of 2,400 institutions.
 Talk to a specialist to learn more.